knpuniversity/symfony4/knpu/ep5-forms/entity-type.md

 Head over to `ArticleFormType` and add the new `author` field.
 I'm calling this `author` because that's the name of the property in the `Article` class.
 Well, actually, that doesn't matter.
-I'm calling it `article` because this class has `setAuthor()` and `getAuthor()` methods: *they* are what the form system will call behind the scenes.
+I'm calling it `author` because this class has `setAuthor()` and `getAuthor()` methods: *they* are what the form system will call behind the scenes.